 Serve Christ as part of a team.
 Major programming tasks in the industry are carried out by teams; the worker in the field needs to be able to work in groups, communicate clearly, take responsibility and assume various roles of leadership.
 Team members need to be sensitive to the views of others, and they should put serving clients' needs above their own personal preferences.

 General studies.
 The computer program draws heavily on the program of general studies to provide students with skills in writing, speaking, understanding other points of view, and ethical and service considerations.

 Technical courses.
 It is helpful for programmers to have some knowledge of the science and technology that underlies the computer.
 Interfacing computers with various devices also suggests some knowledge of technical details.
 Programmers who are likely to serve in technical environments also need to be familiar with the terminology and concepts used by workers in these fields.

 Software engineering.
 Software engineering is the field of computer science concerned with the efficient production of software.
 In view of the increased role of the computer in every sector of activity, computer scientists with experience and training in software engineering will be in demand in the foreseeable future.

-Computer facilities.Course and project work are primarily supported by Windows-based microcomputers available in two classroom labs with 30 workstations each and a general purpose lab with 12 workstations.
+Computer facilities.Course and project work are primarily supported by Windows-based microcomputers available in classroom labs with personal workstations each and a general purpose lab with additional workstations.
 In addition to the general labs, the Networks course is supported by a lab in the Technology Services Department where practical, hands-on activities are performed.